gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 Once installed, verify that things are working by running: `docker run --rm hello-world`

+If it complains about not being able to connect to the Docker daemon, make sure you've started the Docker app itself after installation (this step depends on your OS).

 ### Load the Docker image

-Load the archived image into Docker by running: `docker load -i artifact35-auas7pp.tar`
+If you're in the same directory as the archived image, load it into Docker by running: `docker load -i artifact35-auas7pp.tar`

+Otherwise, make sure you specify the full path to the archive file.

 ### Start a new container